 Once you have fulfilled the above requirements requirements, you can apply here to join the Security Council.
 The current members of the Security Council will then discuss your application, and eventually vote on whether to accept it.

 Oh come now, they don't bite... usually.
 I kid I kid.
 If you receive a message from the Security Council, do the following:

 Take a moment to calm down.
 Perhaps some hot cocoa or some other drink of choice will help soothe your nerves.

 Read the telegram again.
 Does the sender state what the problem is?
 It is most likely about the amount of endorsements you received.

-Now check your endorsement levels and check those of Vice Delegate Sundred.
+Now check your endorsement levels and check those of Vice Delegate Cretox State.
 Are your endorsements more than or nearing their own?
 If so, then that is definitely a very serious issue.